stevenrskelton/tradeaudit.app/_pages/integrations/x.md

     <section>
       <h3>❌ Playing Both Sides</h3>
       <p>
-        A common strategy often combined with <span>deleting bad picks</span>; is to play both sides of a trade.
+        A common strategy often combined with <span class="fw-bold">deleting bad picks</span>; is to play both sides of a trade.
 Pairs of posts are tweeted, separating the pro's and con's into separate tweets; capitalizing under the cover of X's character limit.
         Once a outcome is known, the wrong side of the trade's tweet is deleted, only leaving a fully correct prediction.
       </p>